-Faculty members from across the disciplines use the "green classrooms" of the UC Davis Arboretum to teach in creative and engaging ways that provide students with real-world applications to their scholarship.
+Faculty members from across the disciplines use the "green classrooms" of the UC Davis Arboretum and Public Garden to teach in creative and engaging ways that provide students with real-world applications of their scholarship.

-If you have questions about how the Arboretum can support your instruction, or to share how you have used the Arboretum in teaching, a course assignment, or an independent project, email Shannon Still at firstname.lastname@example.org.
+If you have questions about how the Arboretum can support your instruction, or to share how you have used the Arboretum in teaching, a course assignment, or an independent project, email us at firstname.lastname@example.org.

 Curriculum course use